 You can give away free tickets, coaching session, a new Tesla lol – basically anything your audience would love.

-Your bribe can also be something that solves a problem your client is facing, something you could charge for but choose to give it away, for
+Your bribe can also be something that solves a problem your client is facing, something you could charge for but choose to give it away, for example a free report.

 Here is an excellent example from MK Kabbani he is a master at generating a lot of comments using FB organic posting.